 using a CPAP, that is, if your CPAP is sitting unused collecting dust or

 you have resisted buying one, reconsider adapting to this life-saving technology.
 CPAP manufactures continue to improve technology and comfort.
-You can also explore other drug-free alternatives to treat both your sleep apnea and diabetes type 2.
+You can also explore other drug-free alternatives to treat your sleep apnea.

 Studies indicate that mild and medium obstructive sleep apnea can be successfully treated using positional therapy, dental devices, losing weight, or even by playing a didgereedo.